openmc-dev/openmc/docs/source/pythonapi/index.rst

    openmc.Region
    openmc.Lattice

-Two helpers function are also available to create rectangular and hexagonal prisms defined by the intersection of four and six surface half-spaces, respectively.
+Two helper function are also available to create rectangular and hexagonal prisms defined by the intersection of four and six surface half-spaces, respectively.